 When it comes to your lifestyle images ensure you’ve a good selection of landscape (where width exceeds the height) and portrait (where the height exceeds the width) available.
 Media preference is largely determined by the page plan, sometimes a portrait lifestyle image will be more appropriate, other times a landscape lifestyle image will be preferred.
 The worst thing is being asked for one you don’t have and loosing out on a piece of coverage altogether.

 Make your images work harder by placing them somewhere that media and influencers can find them easily.
-Somewhere like Ace Media’s Image Gallery.
+Somewhere like Ace Media’s Assets.
 Find out more here.